BIGJRA/BIGJRA.github.io/rejuv.md

 this area in full until after the next gym badge, since then players on all routes can explore it.

-Enter Cassandra’s office in the upper right.
-If you initially went with Erin or with Flora, you’ll have a choice about whether to spill the beans to Cassandra or not about what you found.
-If you went with Flora and exposed her to Cassandra, you’ll net (-2 Erin Relationship Points) now, and this will push you towards the bad ending.
+Enter Cassandra's office in the upper right.
+If you initially went with Erin or with Flora, you'll have a choice about whether to spill the beans to Cassandra or not about what you found.
+If you went with Flora and exposed her to Cassandra, you'll net (-2 Erin Relationship Points) now, and this will push you towards the bad ending.

 Head out with Venam when you have a chance.